 For building credit:

 Short term loans are the best if you want to build confidence in the long term.
 This helps in opening broader doors for business financing in the coming years.
 This way, you can start your big finance dream with short -term loans.
 Start-ups usually will take time to qualify for bigger loans since they have a weak credit history.
 Once they start applying for loans and start paying them off with profits, they can create trust among bankers, thereby building credit for the business for the future.
+You can learn more at Hitachi on how you can improvise your credit scores for loan approvals.

 If you are loyal enough in repaying your loans on time and build a strong credit history, you can also utilise this principle in working out with a particular lender when you want to apply for bigger loans shortly.
 It is advisable here not to take bigger loans which you can’t afford as you will be spoiling your creditworthiness and score if you fail to pay at least one instalment.